Last updated on

 Asymmetric encryption uses a pair of keys, one public and the other private.
 The public key is mathematically linked to the private key.
 This allows the recipient's public key to be used by the sender to encrypt the data they wish to send.
 But that data can only be decrypted with the recipient's private key.

 TLS works with digital certificates, giving users an extra layer of protection.
 This method verifies that the senders and the receivers are those who they claim to be.

-Despite innovations in cloud computing, all the sent emails still depend on hardware and software.
-Therefore, a robust mail server infrastructure is necessary to have a high email deliverability rate.
+Despite innovations in cloud computing, all emails sent depend on hardware and software.
+Therefore, a robust mail server infrastructure must have a high email deliverability rate.
 Having such a mail server infrastructure is costly.